 Accommodation in and near Purnululu National Park

-There's a surprising range of accommodation around Purnululu National Park
+There's a surprising range of accommodation in and around Purnululu National Park.

 Extended 4WD Tours

 Purnululu National Park and the Bungle Bungle Range is a highlight on many 4WD itineraries through the Kimberley region.
 Itineraries range in length from 4 to 15 days, and from camping to fully accommodated, so there's sure to be a tour or private charter to suit.